ramsey/composer-install/README.md

 ### Fork and private repositories

-Sometimes it's needed to use the `repositories` key in your `composer.json` to pull in forks, PRs with patches or private repositories.
+Sometimes it's necessary to use the `repositories` key in your `composer.json` to pull in forks, PRs with patches, or private repositories.
 In this case, your GitHub Action may start failing with a `Could not authenticate against github.com` error message.
-To solve this, you need to use an authorized token; luckily [GHA provides you with one automatically at each run](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication), you just need to set the `repository-projects` permission to `read`:
+To solve this, you need to use an authorized token.
+Luckily, [GHA provides you with one automatically at each run][]; all you need to do is set the `repository-projects` permission to `read`:

 ```yaml
 job:
   permissions: